cimgui/cimgui/README.md

   * defaults : a collection in which key is argument name and value is the default value.
   * manual : will be true if this function is hand-written (not generated)
   * isvararg : is set if some argument is a vararg
-  * constructor : is set if the function is a constructor for a class
+  * constructor : is set if the function is a constructor for a class.
-  * destructor : is set if the function is a destructor for a class
+  * destructor : is set if the function is a destructor for a class but not just a default destructor.
+  * realdestructor : is set if the function is a destructor for a class
   * templated : is set if the function belongs to a templated class (ImVector)
   * templatedgen: is set if the function belongs to a struct generated from template (ImVector_ImWchar)
   * nonUDT : if present the original function was returning a user defined type so that signature has been changed to accept a pointer to the UDT as first argument.
-  * location : name of the header file this function comes from. (imgui, internal, imgui_impl_xxx)
+  * location : name of the header file and linenumber this function comes from. (imgui:000, internal:123, imgui_impl_xxx:123)
   * is_static_function : is setted when it is an struct static function.
 ### structs_and_enums description
 * Is is a collection with three items: